freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/get-started-with-mongodb-atlas.md

 <strong>Connect to your cluster</strong>

-- Clicking on the green **Get Started** button in the bottom left of your screen should now show you the final step, **Connect to your cluster**, click on it.
+- Click on the green **Get Started** button in the bottom left of your screen should now show you the final step, **Connect to your cluster**, click on it.
 - On the left side of the screen, click on **Clusters**.
 - Click the **Connect** button for your cluster.
 - In the popup modal, click on **Connect your application**.
-- You should see the URI you'll use to connect to your database similar to this: <pre class='inline-pre'>mongodb+srv://<username>:<password>@<cluster-name>.mongodb.net/<db-name>?retryWrites=true&w=majority</pre>.
+- You should see the URI you'll use to connect to your database similar to this: `mongodb+srv://<username>:<password>@<cluster-name>.mongodb.net/<db-name>?retryWrites=true&w=majority`.
 - Click the **Copy** button to copy your URI to your clipboard.

-Notice that the <pre class='inline-pre'>&lt;username&gt;</pre> and <pre class='inline-pre'>&lt;password&gt;</pre> fields of URI you copied are already filled out for you.
-All you need to do is replace the <pre class='inline-pre'>&lt;password&gt;</pre> field with the one you created in the previous step.
+Notice that the `username`, `cluster-name`, and `db-name` fields of URI you copied are already filled out for you.
+All you need to do is replace the `password` field with the one you created in the previous step.

 And that's it — you now have the URI to add to your application and connect to your database.
 Keep this URI safe somewhere so you can use it later.

-Feel free to create separate databases for different applications.
-You just need to create a new project under your current MongoDB Atlas account, build a new cluster, add a new user, allow access from all IP addresses, and connect to your cluster to obtain the new URI.

 # --instructions--